AmanMaurya4527/Euclidean_Standalone_Implimentation/README.md

 # Euclidean_Standalone_Implimentation

-In this project we are trying to get functionality of euclidean skeletonization in DipLib library .
+In this project we are trying to get functionality of euclidean skeletonization from DipLib library .